-As much as people may bemoan the 9-to-5, one benefit of this work schedule (providing your work does end at 5 and doesn’t continue with after-work emails) is that you know when 'life' starts again, as it were.
+As much as people may have the 9-to-5, one of the benefits of this work schedule (providing your work does not end at 5 and does not continue with after-work emails) is that you know when 'life' starts again, as it were.

 When you leave the office, you're free for the rest of the evening.
-Assuming that you're earning a living wage from that job, there isn’t more work you have to do.
-And when the weekend rolls around, it's a relief since you know you've got Friday evening, Saturday and Sunday to do whatever you want.
+Assuming you're earning a living from that job, there is not more work you have to do.
+And when the weekend rolls around, it's a relief since you know you've got Friday night, Saturday and Sunday.

-On the other hand, being a full-time employee at a company doesn’t mean that your work schedule affords you work-life balance.
-Many people feel their life is consumed too much by their work and not enough by their other interests and priorities.
+On the other hand, being a full-time employee at a company does not mean that your work schedule affords your work-life balance.
+Many people feel their life is consumed too much by their other interests and priorities.
 This leads some people to pursue freelancing.
 As a freelancer, you have the freedom (more or less) to choose when you work, how you work, what work you do, etc.

-Here are some tips to help you find that crucial balance between your freelance work and everything else that matters in your life.
-Struggling as a freelancer doesn’t mean you have to give up.
+Here are some tips to help you find your balance between your freelance and everything else matters in your life.
+Struggling as a freelancer does not mean you have to give up.

 Set a schedule

-Without a schedule, it becomes more challenging to get your work done.
-You may be able to remember all of your current tasks, projects, and deadlines, but why risk forgetting something?
-If you miss out on one crucial deadline, this could negatively impact your working relationship with this client; and could even mean you lose that client.
+Without a schedule, it will be more challenging to get your work done.
+You can remember all your current tasks, projects, and deadlines, but why risk forgetting something?
+If you miss out on a crucial deadline, this could negatively impact your working relationship with this client; and could even mean you lose that client.

 Knowing when the workday starts and ends - and what needs to be done - adds the structure that is necessary to keep your various tasks in order.
-Without this structure, one's work-related responsibilities can appear overwhelming when in fact they don’t have to be.
+Without this structure, one's work-related responsibilities can occur when they are not fact to be.
 And without a clear dividing line between work and life, we can fail to commit our full, untethered attention to either.

-Thinking about work when we're out with friends means we're not being present in the situation, and this only serves to devalue the experience.
-Conversely, being distracted by other concerns when we’re working – such as by constantly checking social media – means our productivity will suffer.
+Thinking about work when we're out with friends means that we're not present in the situation.
+Conversely, being distracted by other concerns when we are working - means our productivity will suffer.

-But, if you have a schedule as a freelancer, then why bother leaving a full-time role in the first place?
+But, if you are a freelancer, then why bother leaving a full-time role in the first place?
 Well, the point is that you can set your own schedule.
-You could work 9-to-5 one day, work a couple hours another day, not work at all on Friday, so forth and so on.
+You could work 9-to-5 one day, work a couple of hours, and so on.

-The goal should be to secure reliable, long-term, high-paying, high-quality clients.
-Ask yourself whether the projects you’re taking on move you towards this goal or if they, in fact, are just weighing you down and overwhelm you.
+The goal should be secure, long-term, high-paying, high-quality clients.
+Ask yourself if you are in progress, or if you are in fact.
+It may be easier to struggle with.move you towards this goal or if they, in fact, are just weighing you down and overwhelm you.
 It may be better to struggle by working fewer hours than struggling by working as much as you possibly can.

-There are ways to get to grips with the financial worries of the former, such as focusing on gaining and maintaining relationships with high-quality clients, becoming adept at budgeting and generally adopting a calm and mindful perspective.
+There are ways to deal with the financial worries of the former, such as focusing on maintaining and maintaining relationships with high-quality clients, becoming adept at budgeting and generally adopting a calm and mindful perspective.

-But when it comes to the latter, if you’re isolating yourself from friends, family and your partner – and you start saying no to your hobbies, passions, interests and positive lifestyle habits - then the impact on your quality of life can be quite dramatic.
+But when it comes to the end, if you are in your family and you start saying no to your hobbies, passions, interests and positive lifestyle habits - then the impact on your life dramatic.

 It's a learning experience

-In a nutshell, you can find healthy work-life balance as a freelancer when you prioritise work and the rest of your life in such a way that maximizes your well-being.
-Running out of money or getting burnt out isn’t going to achieve this.
+In a nutshell, you can find healthy work-life as a freelancer when you prioritize work and the rest of your life in such a way that maximizes your well-being.
+Running out of money or getting out is not going to achieve this.

-It really is a continual learning experience for freelancers to figure out how best to work.
-In addition, it's likely to be more of a struggle at the beginning, when you're trying to gain clients, than it is later on, when you may have the security of long-term clients.
+It really is a continuous learning experience for freelancers to figure out how best to work.
+In addition, it's likely to be a struggle at the beginning, when you're trying to gain clients, then it's later, when you may have the security of long-term clients.

-The challenge of finding work-life balance won’t necessarily disappear as you become more experienced and proficient in your work – the obstacles will just change as your life also alters in its course.
-It’s crucial to remember, however, that there is always a viable solution to whatever problems arise.
+The challenge of finding work-life balance will not disappear as you become more experienced and proficient in your work.
+It is crucial to remember, however, that there is always a viable solution to whatever problems arise.